tonimctoni/SportMatcher/README.md

  - When logging out, reset nav state.

- - Since there is no session token, maybe cache recently used (nick+pass)->id.
+ - Since there is no session token, maybe cache recently used `(nick+pass)->id`.
 Maybe use queue to manage "recently used".

  - Do not require credentials if not necesary (like for getting plugin names, or plugins themselves).

+ - Rethink when data should be sent to the client (that is, when the client should request it).

+ - On credentialized requests return Options, such that wrong credentials yield `None` from server.

+ - Backend is inefficient: String allocations everywhere.
+Maybe try to mend this.
+Maybe use `RawStr` where possible.

+ - Possible pitfall: Filling may some times (and some times not) be sorted.